madamowski/swarm-devteam/README.md

 Manager + Developer + Tester + Reporter

-Team is reponsible to write and test python function based on instructions and function template.
+Team is reponsible to write and test python function based on instructions and function signature.

 ## Setup